codenameyau/dotfiles/reference/bash-sheet.md

 - [Syntax](#syntax)
 - [Basic Structures](#basic-structures)

-## Syntax
+# Syntax
 `[word] [space] [word]`
 - **Spaces separate words**.
-In bash, a ''word'' is a group of characters that belongs together.
+In bash, a "word" is a group of characters that belongs together.
 Examples are command names and arguments to commands.
-To put spaces inside an argument (or ''word''), quote the argument (see next point) with single or double quotes.
+To put spaces inside an argument (or "word"), quote the argument (see next point) with single or double quotes.

 `[command] ; [command] [newline]`
 - **Semi-colons and newlines separate synchronous commands** from each other.
-Use a semi-colon ''or'' a new line to end a command and begin a new one.
+Use a semi-colon "or" a new line to end a command and begin a new one.
 The first command will be executed synchronously, which means that Bash will wait for it to end before running the next command.

 `[command] & [command]`
 - **A single ampersand terminates an asynchronous command**.
 An ampersand does the same thing as a semicolon or newline in that it indicates the end of a command, but it causes Bash to execute the command asynchronously.
 That means Bash will run it in the background and run the next command immediately after, without waiting for the former to end.
 Only the command before the `&` is executed asynchronously and you must not put a `;` after the `&`, the `&` replaces the `;`.